THE destination for boat owner's---and boat lovers too.

 Crew-overboard rescue devices Having the right rescue gear on hand will keep your crew safe.
 Courtesy West Marine

 Crew-overboard situations require a clear head, a prerehearsed game plan, and the right gear to keep those in the water safe while waiting to be quickly retrieved.
 Eliminate one obvious concern by having those aboard wear personal flotation devices (aka life jackets).
-Prepare for the next action by having one of the following devices aboard to alert and/or assist in retrieval.
+Prepare for the next action by having one of the following rescue devices aboard to alert and/or assist in retrieval.

 The Basics: Offering more freedom of movement than the traditional engine-cutoff-switch lanyard, wireless engine-cutoff systems combine a hardwired hub unit connected to a fob or wristband to stop the engine and trigger an alarm when the primary fob is submerged in 4 inches of water or travels out of range.
 An override mode allows other crew on board to restart the engine after six seconds.